-Your baby’s first year goes by in a blur!
+Your baby’s first two years go by in a blur!
 It seems like no time passes before they go from a tiny, helpless newborn to an active and curious toddler.
 Along the way, they’ll hit several baby milestones that mark their growth and development.

 From making eye contact to sitting up and rolling over, these milestones are an exciting and important part of your baby’s journey.
 And though every child develops at their own pace, there are some general guidelines for when you can expect your baby to do certain things.